punchagan/inkling/README.md

 - In the **Sheet**:
   - Set **D2** = that edition title (must exactly match the H1).
   - Fill **A** = Name, **B** = Email (leave **C** for status).

+- If you are using Netlify, deploy the site using **Inkling → Deploy site to Netlify**.

+  **NOTE**: You may want to run this before sending any emails out, to make sure there are no broken links sent out!

 - Test with **Inkling → Send test to me**.